kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Probability.md

 ## Box Cox Transformation

-A data transformation is the process of performing some mathematical operations on a dataset to change some aspects of the data like its scale, skewness, shape, etc. But not changing the essence of the data.
-We can categorize data transformations into two types; `linear transformations` and `non-linear transformations`.
+Data transformation involves applying mathematical operations to a dataset without changing its essential characteristics.
+There are two main types: `linear transformations` and `non-linear transformations`.

-A `linear transformation` is a transformation that preserves the linearity of the data.
-It only changes the scale of the data.
-It won't essentially change the distribution (shape) of our data.
+**Linear Transformation**: Preserves the linearity of the data and only scales it.

-A `non-linear transformation` is a complex transformation which involves changing the shape of the data.
-It usually involves using some mathematical functions like logarithmic, exponential, square root, etc.
+**Non-Linear Transformation**: Alters the shape and distribution of the data using mathematical functions like logarithmic or exponential.

 `Power transformation` is a type of non-linear transformation.
-It is a family of transformations that are indexed by a parameter $\color{#F99417}\lambda$.
+It involve using a parameter $\color{#F99417}\lambda$ to perform a range of transformations to stabilize the variance of a non-normal distribution.
 For example taking the square root and the logarithms of observation in order to make the distribution normal belongs to the class of power transforms.

+### Box Cox transformation

-**Box Cox** transformation is a non-linear transformation technique that is used to transform a log-normal distribution to a normal distribution (Not always possible).
-It is able to perform a range of power transforms (like square root and log) to basically stabilize the variance of a non-normal distribution.
-We are simply transforming the data to expose the underlying normal distribution of data (Not performing any conversion).
+The Box-Cox transformation is a non-linear technique used to convert a log-normal distribution into a normal distribution and stabilize variance.
+It exposes the underlying normal distribution in the data without changing its fundamental nature.

 We can describe box cox transformation as;